Krishanu16298/angular-weight-calculator/README.md

 ```
 npm install
 ```
-_this will install node module for running this app_
+_this will install node modules for running this app_